Aswin-Raj-K/RV32I-Processor-Design/README.md

 ## 3. Finite State Machine

-Explanation of the Finite State Machine (FSM) used to coordinate the processor's operation.
+This section explains the role of the Finite State Machine (FSM) in coordinating the processor's operation.

 ## 4. The Whole Processor

-Image and description of the complete processor's datapath.
+An image and description of the complete processor's datapath are provided in this section.

 ## 5. Design Analysis

-Analysis of the processor's design, including performance, area, timing, and resource utilization.
+This section analyzes various aspects of the processor's design, including performance, area, timing, and resource utilization.

 ### 5.1 Performance Analysis

-Explanation of performance metrics like clock frequency, instructions per second, and CPI.
+Explanation of performance metrics like clock frequency, instructions per second, and CPI (cycles per instruction).

 ### 5.2 Area Analysis